Blendify/blender-manual/blender_docs/manual/painting/texture_paint/introduction.rst

 UV Overlap
 ----------

-Overlapping UVs are not supported (as with texture baking).
+In general overlapping UVs aren't supported (as with texture baking).

+However this is only a problem when a single brush stroke paints onto multiple faces that share a texture.

 Perspective View & Faces Behind the View